BinomialLLC/basis_universal/README.md

 I first saw using precomputed tables for quickly computing optimal encodings of solid color blocks in ryg_dxt.
 The method that limits the canonical Huffman codelengths to a maximum codesize was used in Yoshizaki's lharc.

 ### Possible improvements
-The current max codebook sizes are 8K.
-12-16K codebooks would result in higher quality, but changes would be needed to the way delta indices are compressed.

 The way the -q (quality) option is converted to codebook sizes is very simple (fixed formulas), and could be improved.

-The compressor's front end doesn't support endpoint tiling, which purposely constrains adjacent ETC1S block to use the same endpoint colors/intensity levels.
-The file format already has tiling optimizations, but the frontend needs to be modified to better exploit it.

 The various Huffman codes could be divided up into groups (like Zstd), for much faster Huffman decoding in the transcoder.
 Also, larger slices could be divided up into multiple segments, and each segment transcoded using a different thread.
 Both of these changes would modify the format.